GithubUser017/EntrezPlantSearch/README.md

 ### choice 1: plant genera - will search your terms against a list of over 35,000 plant genera.
 This choice is the only one that functions very well as of now.

-### choice 2: phytochemicals - will search your terms using a titles only search of a list of  25,000+ phytochemicals.
+### choice 2: phytochemicals - will search your terms using a article titles only search of a list of  25,000+ phytochemicals.

 ### choice 3: Both - Does search choice 1 and 2 in a single search.
 Very slow.

 ### If you are not ready to do a plant or phytochemical search, you can do a human protein coding gene search for fun using choice 4.
-This is not a very efficient search, as using MESH  terms are probably for genes.
+This is not a very efficient search, as using MESH  terms are probably best for genes.

 ## This jupyter notebook was mostly created using the GPT 3 version of ChatGPT.
 Feel free to add and improve the Github project.
 Thanks!